A Fairer Society, A Fairer Deal for the North

-Kevin Hollinrake was born and brought up in the constituency and lives near Easingwold with his wife Nikky, four children and 2 dogs.
+Kevin Hollinrake was born and brought up in the constituency, near Easingwold.
 His dad was the local milkman in Easingwold and his mum a social worker.
 All his children attended local schools in Crayke and Easingwold, where Kevin was also Vice-Chair of Governors.
 He is a keen sportsman, playing cricket for Easingwold for over 30 years, rugby union for York RI and golf at Easingwold Golf Club.

 He started Hunters Estate Agents in 1992, co-founding the business with John Waterhouse, and it is now one of the most successful and fastest-growing estate agencies in the UK.
 Hunters have over 200 branches nationwide including 30 in Greater London with gross turnover in excess of £40m and approximately 1000 people employed throughout the network.